Chapter 3: Disaster Recovery as a Service

 How does Disaster Recovery as a Service work?

 Disaster Recovery as a Service (DRaaS) further enhances BaaS by providing the ability to replicate all the critical company information offsite to a disaster-recovery location.
 In the event of a significant IT failure, servers, applications and data can be brought online rapidly to allow the business to continue operating with minimum disruption.

-It is fully managed, flexible and scalable, allowing any size of customer to have their systems fully recovered by an expert third party at a geographically independent site, leaving their limited resources free to handle operations locally.
+It is fully managed, flexible and scalable, allowing any size of business to have their systems fully recovered by an expert third party at a geographically independent site, leaving their limited resources free to handle operations locally.

 What are the costs associated with Disaster Recovery as a Service?

 One of the best things about this option is that DRaaS offers high-performance DR at a fraction of the cost of legacy solutions.
 This makes it almost impossible for decision makers to deny Disaster Recovery as a Service’s validity as an option for your business.